joe7575/techage/manuals/manual_ta3_EN.md

 Is part of the TA3 industrial furnace.

-The oil burner can be operated with fuel oil, naphtha or gasoline.
-The burning time is 80 s for fuel oil, 90 s for naphtha and 100 s for gasoline.
+The oil burner can be operated with crude oil, fuel oil, naphtha or gasoline.
+The burning time is 64 s for crude oil, 80 s for fuel oil, 90 s for naphtha and 100 s for gasoline.

 The oil burner can only hold 50 units of fuel.
 An additional tank and a pump are therefore advisable.